 Zhe Song (S’08-M’11-SM’22) was born in Tianjin, China, 1982.
 He received the B.S. degree in information science and engineering in 2005, and the Ph.D. degree in electromagnetics and microwave engineering in 2011, both from Southeast University (SEU), Nanjing, China.

-From 2011 to 2016, he was a Lecturer and Researcher with the Stake Key Laboratory of Millimeter Waves, School of Information Science and Engineering, SEU.
-From 2017 to 2019, he was a Postdoctoral Research Fellow with the Mixed-Signal Microelectronics (MSM) Group and Electromagnetics (EM) Group, Department of Electrical Engineering, Eindhoven University of Technology (TU/e), Eindhoven, The Netherlands.
+From 2011 to 2016, he was a Lecturer and Researcher with the State Key Laboratory of Millimeter Waves, School of Information Science and Engineering, SEU.
+From 2017 to 2019, he was a Postdoctoral Research Fellow with the Mixed-Signal Microelectronics (MSM)/IC Group and Electromagnetics (EM) Group, Department of Electrical Engineering, Eindhoven University of Technology (TU/e), Eindhoven, The Netherlands.
 From 2019 to 2021, he was a Guest Researcher with the EM Group, TU/e, and a Senior RF/Antenna engineer with The Antenna Company, Eindhoven.
 Since Sept.
-2021, he has joined Qualcomm as a staff RF engineer, Nijmegen, The Netherlands.
+2021, he has joined Qualcomm as a staff RFFE engineer, Nijmegen, The Netherlands.
 He has RF/MM-IC research experiences in low noise amplifiers, distributed amplifiers, RF-switches, phase shifters, filters and multiple passive components based on GaAs, SiGe BiCMOS and RFSOI technologies.
-He has product development experiences in phased array, UWB and MIMO systems based on advanced PCB technologies and materials.
-His current research interests include RF, microwave and millimeter wave integrated circuits and systems, RF front-end modules, phased array systems and high-performance computing (HPC) of computational electromagnetics.
+He has product research and development experiences in RF front-end module, phased array, UWB and MIMO systems based on acoustic filter technologies and advanced laminate/PCB technologies and materials.
+His current research interests include RF/MM-IC, phased array systems, non-linear analysis of RF modules, and high-performance computing (HPC) of computational electromagnetics.